VISIONAI/visionai.github.io/_posts/2014-12-20-one-year-after-kickstarter.md

 #### How to get VMX

 VMX is available for download directly through our [vision.ai website](https://vision.ai).
-Our software is still in beta, a standalone “no internet connection required” software license costs $100 for individuals, we offer a commercial version of our software, and are looking forward getting our newest features out the door.
+Our software is still in beta, a standalone “no internet connection required” software license costs $100 for individuals, we offer a commercial version of our software, and are looking forward to getting our newest features out the door.
 By purchasing a license today, you get access to our stable build, our development build, as well as future updates we will be releasing in the upcoming year.
 We continue to be a bootstrapped tech company, currently operating out of two small offices located in Boston, MA and Burlington, VT.

 Geoff and I will be doing more touring this year, showing off VMX to our colleagues, friends, and potential investors.
 We will be visiting Hackerspaces, Universities, Hackathons, and Meetups.